 Make the Most of Social Media

-MacGregor acquires new customers through social media, especially Instagram, where Vogue and Glamour magazines discovered her clothes.
+McGregor acquires new customers through social media, especially Instagram, where Vogue and Glamour magazines discovered her clothes.
 "I am also obsessed with Google Analytics.
 I love seeing who visits my website, when and how they navigate my pages.
-I use Square to process all my sales whether online or through my Square reader when I am selling at shows," says MacGregor.
+I use Square to process all my sales whether online or through my Square reader when I am selling at shows," says McGregor.